Evaluation trees for proposition algebra: Evaluation trees for free valuation congruence

 A natural view on conditional statements in \PS\ involves short-circuit evaluation, similar to how we consider the evaluation of an ``$\texttt{if }y\texttt{ then }x\texttt{ else }z$'' expression.
 The following definition is taken from~\cite{Daan}.

 \begin{definition} The set \NT\ of \textbf{evaluation trees over $A$ with leaves in $\{\tr, \fa\}$} is defined inductively by

-The operator $\_\unlhd a\unrhd\_$ is called \textbf{post-conditional composition over $a$}.
+The function $\_\unlhd a\unrhd\_$ is called \textbf{post-conditional composition over $a$}.
 In the evaluation tree $X \unlhd a \unrhd Y$, the root is represented by $a$, the left branch by $X$ and the right branch by $Y$. \end{definition}

 We refer to trees in \NT\ as evaluation trees, or trees for short.
 Post-conditional composition and its notation stem from~\cite{BL}.
 Evaluation trees play a crucial role in the main results of~\cite{Daan}.
-In order to define our ``evaluation tree semantics'', we first define the \emph{leaf replacement} operator, `replacement' for short, on trees in \NT\ as follows.
-Let $X,X',X'',Y,Z \in\NT$ and $a \in A$.
-The replacement of \tr\ with $Y$ and $\fa$ with $Z$ in $X$, denoted
+In order to define our ``evaluation tree semantics'', we first define an auxiliary function on trees. \begin{definition} [Leaf replacement] Given evaluation trees $Y,Z\in\NT$, the \textbf{leaf replacement function} $[\tr\mapsto Y, \fa \mapsto Z]:\NT\to\NT$ for which postfix notation